Strengthening Machine Identity Security in IoT

 3. Mutual Authentication

 Both the client and server authenticate each other before establishing a connection.
 This process prevents man-in-the-middle attacks.
+It's not just one-way; both parties present their credentials, like certificates or tokens, to each other for validation.

 • Example: A wearable health device confirms the identity of the health app before sending sensitive data.